henryhyu/how-to-install-rails/README.md

 # How to Install Rails on Mac

 Installing Rails can be a headache.
 Here's a step by step guide on how I managed to do it successfully on my laptop.
 I use a Macbook Pro 2014 running Mac OS Sierra 10.12.3.
+I am assuming you already have git configured on your system.

 ## Installing

-1. Install Homebrew
+### Install Homebrew

 ```
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

-2. Install Ruby (version 2.4.0 as of Feburary 8, 2017)
+### Install Ruby (version 2.4.0 as of Feburary 8, 2017)

 ```
 brew install rbenv ruby-build